 Significant Benefits from Collaborative Recycled Water Program.
-By working collaboratively with NMWD, NBWRA, and other neighboring and regional agencies, the District has previously obtained almost \$3 million, and will continue to pursue additional federal and state grant funding to expand recycled water use in Novato, on an as-needed basis.
+By working collaboratively with NMWD, NBWRA, and other neighboring and regional agencies, the District has previously obtained almost \$3 million of federal and state grants, and will continue to pursue additional federal and state grant funding to expand recycled water use in Novato, on an as-needed basis.